wealthsimple/eventsimple/README.md

 * [**Auditable**](#audit-trails) history of how a model has been updated.
 * **Eventual consistency** guarantees with async behaviour using Sidekiq.
 * **Established contract** on how models may be updated using Dry Struct.
-* **Time Travel** - Events are persisted and can be replayed to recreate model states at any point in time.
+* **Outbox** - Events can be consumed in order using the build in consumer implementation.

 ## Why
 ### Eventual Consitency guarantees